crossfidev/Plexus-Pool/docs/whitedoc/proof_of_stake.rst

 Cycles
 ------

-Blocks in Tezos are grouped into *cycles* of ``BLOCKS_PER_CYCLE`` = 4,096 blocks.
+Blocks in mineplex are grouped into *cycles* of ``BLOCKS_PER_CYCLE`` = 4,096 blocks.
 Since blocks are at least ``TIME_BETWEEN_BLOCKS[0]`` = one minute apart, this means a cycle lasts *at least* 2 days, 20 hours, and 16 minutes.
 In the following description,